We may earn money or other compensation from the companies or products mentioned in this post.

 There are two security checkpoints in the hotel.
 One from the entrance to California Adventure Park and one into Downtown Disney, which leads you to Disneyland Park.

-Who uses this Disneyland checkpoint: guests of Disney’s Grand Californian Hotel & Spa or visitors to this hotel.
+Who uses the Grand Californian security checkpoint?
+Guests of Disney’s Grand Californian Hotel & Spa or visitors to this hotel.
 Note that you cannot cut through the Grand Californian and into Downtown Disney without a dining reservation inside the hotel and/or a current hotel reservation (must show key).

 Disneyland Security What’s In Your Bag?